Ar0n01/RobotOrderingSystem/README.md

 # Process
 There are two main CPE processes: one for the ordering system and one for the vote system.
+Each one will be explained in more detail in the following.

 ## Ordering system process
 The ordering system process looks like the following.
 It can be found [here.](https://cpee.org/flow/edit.html?monitor=https://cpee.org/flow/engine/1031/)